 African American Schools in Madisonville and Hopkins County, KY

+On March 26, 1888, the Kentucky General Assembly approved an act for the city of Madisonville to establish a system of public schools for Colored children [source: Chapter 689, pp. 472-475, Acts of the General Assembly of the Commonwealth of Kentucky, Passed, Regular Session, v.
+2, 1888].
 The school system was to cover all points one mile from the center of the city, and the school district covered two miles out.
-The act outlined the structure of a Colored school board which would be responsible for the hiring of the teachers, the curriculum, and the operation of the school.
+The act outlined the structure of a Colored school board that would be responsible for the hiring of the teachers, establishing the curriculum, and operating the school.
 Colored children only, between the ages of 6-20, would be allowed to attend the schools.
 The first school trustees were John R. Ross, George H. Speed, Alex Mitcheson, Ephraim Porter, and Edward Nisbet.
 A poll tax was to be collected from Colored property owners for the building of a school.
-A second poll tax was to be levied against the Colored male, head of households to pay the teachers' salaries and other expenses.
+A second poll tax was to be levied against the Colored male amd head of households to pay the teachers' salaries and other expenses.

 Clarence Timberlake was superintendent of Colored schools in 1918, according to the Proceedings and Reports for the Year Ending 1918 by the John F. Slater Fund.
 Teachers and principals of the Madisonville Colored Schools are listed in the Proceedings of the Kentucky Negro Educational Association and the Kentucky Negro Educational Association Journal (KNEA Journal), 1916-1950.
-In 1925, there were 9 elementary schools in the Hopkins County school system; and there were 6 elementary teachers and 3 high school teachers in Earlington; and 8 elementary teachers and 2 high school teachers in Madisonville [source: Kentucky Public School Directory, 1925-1926, p.67 and p.69].
+In 1925, there were nine elementary schools in the Hopkins County school system.
+Personnel included six elementary teachers and three high school teachers in Earlington and eight elementary teachers and two high school teachers in Madisonville [source: Kentucky Public School Directory, 1925-1926, pp. 67 and p.69].

 - Colored Schools (24)